12 Great Books to Read Before College for the College-Aged Kids in Your Life

 3. The Defining Decade by Meg Jay

-Many people underestimate how critical a person’s twenties are for shaping their futures as adults.
-A combination of scientific research and carefully collected anecdotes, The Defining Decade helps your child understand how valuable this time is and what it takes to make the most of these formative years.
-This time in one’s life is precious, help make sure they use the time wisely.
+Many people underestimate how critical a person’s twenties are for shaping their futures as adults—this age is a formative period that greatly influences development.
+A combination of scientific research and carefully collected anecdotes, The Defining Decade helps your child understand how valuable this time is and how it shapes their identity during these pivotal years.
+This time in one’s life is precious, help make sure they use the time wisely to become the person they aspire to be.

 To check it out, find it here.